 How is it possible to explore the relationship between past repression centers and current political engagement through the lens of contemporary social memory?
 Measuring the role of social memory, defined as the collective recollection of past events, can be challenging.
-Here, I proposed a methodology based on gathering data from social media remembrance 1.
+Here, I proposed a methodology based on gathering data from social media remembrance.

 Consider that one way that collective memory can be a institution is to set social rules concerning memorial services during anniversaries (see Danieli (1998) and our introduction).
 Recent studies suggest that social media platforms, such as Twitter, can provide valuable resources for analyzing social memory as places to make public memorial services, as exposed by Sumikawa et al. (2018).
-It is possible to argue that there might be a potential bias towards younger users on the platform.
-For memory studies, it is worth considering the persistence of social memory through new generations 2.
 Twitter was the fourth most used social media in Chile in 2019, according to the agency StatCounter (2019).